Terminate Income Withholding

 - Consent order terminating withholding_PDF

-- If the employer requires a court order to stop the withholding of child support, contact an attorney for further assistance.
+3. If the custodial parent will not sign the Motion and Consent Order, and the employer requires a court order to stop the withholding of child support, contact an attorney for further assistance.